 Pick Your Vantage Point

 Aside from general course entry, racegoers can buy tickets for various enclosures on Epsom Derby Day and these options include the Grandstand and the Queen’s Stand.
 As a point to keep in mind, we would ask that you pay attention to dress codes that apply to those stands and to the course in general.
 These will vary depending on location but certain rules will always apply - for example, fancy dress will be frowned upon no matter where you are on the course.

 Hospitality packages can also be purchased for those who really want to enjoy their Derby Day in style.

-The gates to the Epsom Downs course will open at 11am on Saturday June 2, 2018 for entry from that point onwards.
+The gates to the Epsom Downs course will open at 11am on Saturday June 2, 2018 for entry from that point onward.
+In case you want to place a bet make sure that you're there a bit earlier.
 The final race starts at 5.50pm and that will then give way to entertainment and post-race parties.

 There is plenty of on-site parking but for those travelling by rail, Tattenham Corner is the closest train station and this is just half a mile away from the course.